ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Verifier's threshold is large enough to account for the maximum permitted clock skew between the Verifier and the Attester.

-If time(VG_a) is also included in the Evidence along with the claim value generated at that time, and the Verifier decides that it can trust the time(VG_a) value, the Verifier can also determine whether the claim value is recent by checking `time(RG_v) - time(VG_a) < Threshold`.
+If time(VG_a) is also included in the Evidence along with the Claim value generated at that time, and the Verifier decides that it can trust the time(VG_a) value, the Verifier can also determine whether the Claim value is recent by checking `time(RG_v) - time(VG_a) < Threshold`.
 The threshold is decided by the Appraisal Policy for Evidence, and again needs to take into account the maximum permitted clock skew between